-\ BA students must be mathematically prepared for the first calculus course (MTH 120).
-Students who enter the college placed at that level or higher have satisfied the requirement with (O credit hours).
+Students earning a biology major with a BA degree must be mathematically prepared for the first calculus course (MTH 120).
+They are then required to take either the first calculus course or statistics.

+Students who enter the college placed at the level of MTH 120 or higher have satisfied the first part of this requirement with (0 credit hours).
 Students who enter the college placed at a lower level must pass MTH 110 (3 credit hours) to fulfill this requirement.

-Item # Title Credits
+ltem # Title Credits

 MTH 110 ELEMENTARY FUNCTIONS 3

 Calculus or Statistics 3-4

+Sub-Total Credits 6-7